NickPiscitelli/Glider.js/README.md

 # Glider.js

 A fast, light-weight, dependency free, responsive, native scrolling list with paging controls.
-(1.8kb gzipped!)
+(2.1kb gzipped!)

+* Please refer to the website for the most up to date documentation for the time being.

 Demos and full documentation available on Github Pages: https://nickpiscitelli.github.io/Glider.js/